Gakare/Fall2024.OB/CEE_307/Modules/4_-_Economic_analysis_and_evaluation_of_alternatives/4c/Economic Comparisons Using the Benefit-Cost (B-C) Ratio and Payback Period Methods.md

 - However, it should be noted that the alternative with the shortest payback period <u>may not</u> necessarily be the most economical one over the entire service lives or study period.
 The reason being that the payback period does <u>not</u> consider all the cash flows over the entire service life, it **ignores all the cash flows beyond the payback period**.
 For example, an alternative with the shortest payback period may have significantly lower revenues than the competing alternative beyond the payback period, resulting in a lower net PW over the service life compared to the competing alternative.
+# Example 7 (08:21)
+(Note: The example numbers match with the examples in Module 4c notes) A project that requires an initial investment of \$1,000,000 is expected to generate gross annual revenues of \$410,000 annual costs of \$100,000 over its projected service life of 8 years.
+The salvage value at the end of its service life is expected to be \$200,000.
+Calculate both the simple and discounted payback periods, given a MARR of 12% per year.
+**Solution (09:29)**
+# Example 9: Using the payback period to compare mutually exclusive alternatives (11:57)
+For the following three mutually exclusive alternative equipments, select the preferred equipment based on a MARR of 16% per year using
+(a) The discounted payback period method
+(b) The PW method.
+**Solution (12:54)**